Spencer Antle: Island Company

 In March, 2013 he launched Island Company's first concept store, Escape Travel Live at Atlantis Paradise Island, Bahamas.
 That same month he won the 2012-2013 "Best Of Broadcast" ADDY Awards for his film direction of his firm's commercial, "Never Return".

-In April, 2013 Antle was awarded the "Entrepreneurial Spirit" Award from the Palm Beach Chamber Of Commerce for his work in bringing his firm's store to Palm Beach and Worth Avenue.
+In April 2013, Antle was awarded the "Entrepreneurial Spirit" Award from the Palm Beach Chamber Of Commerce for his work in bringing his firm's store to Palm Beach and Worth Avenue.

-Cayman Islands Olympic Team Outfits
+Cayman Islands Olympic team outfits

 In 2016, Antle designed the outfits worn by the Cayman Islands Olympic team in the 2016 Summer Olympics in Rio De Janeiro Brazil.
 The outfits were named as the best designs of the 2016 Olympics.

-Quit Your Job Mantra
+Quit Your Job mantra

 Antle wrote the mantra ‘Quit Your Job, Buy A Ticket, Get A Tan, Fall In Love, Never Return”.
 The phrase has been the subject of many lawsuits involving trademark infringement.
 Lawsuits were filed against Abercrombie & Fitch, Cotton On, Free People, PacSun, Kendall Jenner and Kylie Jenner and multiple retailers who were forced to cease their infringement on Antle’s writings.

 Island Company Rum

 Antle created Island Company Rum, launched it in 2018, and serves as its current CEO and Creative Director.
 Antle set out to design “the smoothest rum on the planet”.

-The rum has won numerous awards including Double Gold at The SIP Awards, Best Gold Rum at Caribbean Journal, Best Gold Rum at San Francisco World Spirits Competition, Best Light Rum at World Spirits Awards, Best Rum at New York International Spirits Competition, Best Gold Rum at the Caribbean Rum Awards and many more.
+The rum has won numerous awards including Double Gold at The SIP Awards, Best Gold Rum at Caribbean Journal, Best Gold Rum at San Francisco World Spirits Competition, Best Light Rum at World Spirits Awards, Best Rum at New York International Spirits Competition, Best Gold Rum at the Caribbean Rum Awards, and others.